cclaerhout/xen_Advanced_BbCodes_Toolbar/readme.txt

 			the Advanced Bb Codes Toolbar original spoiler tag name has been modified from [spoiler] to [spoilerbb].

 			#option commands:
 				Normal Text: The title of spoiler

 JUSTIFY Text BB Code: 	Display full justified text

 LATEX BB Code: 		Display mathematical content with mimetex

 			#option commands:
 				Normal Text: The Latex box title (default:none) Numbers (with or without px): The width of text box (can't go over the limit set up in options) in pixels Numbers with %: The width of text box (can't go over the limit set up in options) in percentage
 				fleft: block will float left
 				fright: block will float right
 				bleft: align the block to the left
 				bcenter: align the block to the center
 				bright: align the block to the right

 ACCORDION BB Code: 	Display an accordion box

 			#Master tag commands (tag: accordion)
 				Numbers (with or without px): The width of text box (can't go over the limit set up in options) in pixels Numbers with %: The width of text box (can't go over the limit set up in options) in percentage Num1(px/%)xNum2: Set the width of the accordion box and the default height for all slides

 				fleft: block will float left
 				fright: block will float right
 				bleft: align the block to the left
 				bcenter: align the block to the center
 				bright: align the block to the right

 			#Slave tag commands (special bbcode: {slide})
 				Numbers: the height of the slide (in px)
 				text: Slide title
 				left or blank: title of the slide will be align to the left
 				center: title of the slide will be align to the center
 				right: title of the slide will be align to the right
 				open: the slide will be opened by default

+TABS BB Code: 	Display some tabs

+			#Master tag commands (tag: tabs)
+				Numbers (with or without px): The width of text box (can't go over the limit set up in options) in pixels Numbers with %: The width of text box (can't go over the limit set up in options) in percentage Num1(px/%)xNum2: Set the width of the accordion box and the default height for all slides

+				fleft: block will float left
+				fright: block will float right
+				bleft: align the block to the left
+				bcenter: align the block to the center
+				bright: align the block to the right

+			#Slave tag commands (special bbcode: {slide})
+				text: Slide title
+				left: title of the slide will be align to the left center or blank: title of the slide will be align to the center
+				right: title of the slide will be align to the right
+				open: the slide will be opened by default

+			#Special function command
+				{tab=id}Text{tab}: creates a link to a tab of the current Bb Code - id is numeric: 1 (first tab), 2 (second tab), etc.

 ### How to use Text/Image Boxes Bb Codes ###